neanes/neanes/docs/guide/README.md

 #### Permanent Enharmonic Zo

 It is common to write hymns of the third mode and the grave mode without the proper fthores and alterations on Zo.
 In order to get the correct playback with a flattened Zo, click the mode key and check `Permanant Enharmonic Zo`.
 This will make all Zo notes enharmonic, even if not specified.

+#### Chromatic Fthora Note

+Chromatic fthoras are sometimes ambiguous.
+Use the `Chromatic Fthora` dropdown in the bottom toolbar to specify the correct note for audio playback.